EnrikosIossifidis/waterxplore/README.rst

 waterxplore
 ==================

-This repository computes a GIF of any (Dutch) location with the water temperature, using Landsat images (USGS/NASA https://earthexplorer.usgs.gov/).
+This Python package computes a GIF of any (Dutch) location with the water temperature, using Landsat images (USGS/NASA https://earthexplorer.usgs.gov/).
 Additionally, the graph of the median water temperature of each image is plotted.

 .. image:: https://github.com/EnrikosIossifidis/waterxplore/blob/master/data/output/test/figures/testgif.gif
         :alt: Documentation Status